Powassan Virus

 3

-If submitting CSF, a paired serum sample must also be submitted.
+If submitting CSF, a paired serum sample must also be provided.

 4

-Molecular testing is not a routine test, and must be preapproved by the PHO laboratory microbiologist.
-RT-PCR on serum, plasma or CSF is not a sensitive test for Powassan virus.
-Contact PHO laboratory Customer Service at 416-235-6556 or 1-877-604-4567 to request approval.
+Molecular testing by PCR is not performed routinely, and must be pre-approved by a PHO laboratory Microbiologist.
+The RT-PCR test is not a sensitive test for Powassan virus.
+Contact PHO’s laboratory Customer Service at 416-235-6556 or 1-877-604-4567 to request approval.

 Timing of Specimen Collection